edenreich/turbo-datatables-vuejs-components/README.md

 make sure you do have a database connection.
 And your database contains a table called **test_users**

-Finally add the your database connection using the following env variables:
+Finally add your database connection using the following ENV variables:
 ```sh
 export TEST_DB_HOST "localhost"
 export TEST_DB_USER "root"